 Tick the circle to connect, then click on LET'S RIDE!

 2) On the following screen, you'll see a list of "virtual trainers" to choose from.
 Tick one that is a close match to your trainer.
 It is important that you do not skip this step!
 Each trainer choice gives FulGaz a specific "wheel-speed-to-power" curve, translating your rear wheel speed into a virtual power number that is used to move you in FulGaz.

-If your particular model of trainer is not listed, you will need to pick one that is close, or experiment with different choices to find one that gives you a reliable and reasonable power number during your rides.
+If your particular model of trainer is not listed: You will need to pick one that is close, or experiment with different choices to find one that gives you a reasonable power number during your rides.

 To get the best out of FulGaz when using a classic wheel-on trainer or rollers, you will need to change gears to simulate hills and descents.
 Change up to a harder gear when climbing, then down to an easier gear to soft pedal on the descents (or keep pedalling hard).

 This is a little counter-intuitive and the exact opposite of what you would do outdoors.
 It only takes a couple of rides for this to become surprisingly instinctive - we're used to changing gear when we see a hill in front of us anyway, you’ll just be changing the opposite way to outside.

 As for what wattage you should ride at - that's entirely up to you, just like it would be outdoors.
 The exception to this is if you are doing a FulGaz training program ride.
 These have a recommended wattages on the screen that you should aim to stick to during the interval sessions.

 What if I don’t have a speed sensor?